Why is there a registration fee?

 How do I get to the Walk?

-The walk starts and ends at the DCR Hatch Shell.
+The walk starts and ends at DCR Fiedler Field (just steps from the Hatch Shell).
 Getting there is easy.
-You can take public transportation or park at the CambridgeSide Galleria for free and take a complimentary shuttle bus to the event site.
+You can take public transportation or park at CambridgeSide for free and take a complimentary shuttle bus to the event site.
 View directions.

 What is the Walk route?